-Eight of our elected councillors are appointed to our Cabinet.
+Six of our elected councillors are appointed to our Cabinet.
 The Cabinet is responsible for most day-to-day decisions, in line with the overall policy and budget set by the council.
 Our Cabinet works with officers across the council, including the Leadership Team.
-Download our Portfolio Chart to see how the Cabinet works with our officers and teams, and who is responsible for what areas.
+Download our structure chart to see how the Cabinet works with our officers and teams, and who is responsible for what areas.

 Find out more about our Cabinet.